Pop Warner: Back to Carlisle

 The 1907 team included a young Jim Thorpe, considered one of the greatest athletes who ever lived.
 Thorpe weighed just 155 lb, light for a football player.
 Warner played him as a substitute, encouraging him to put his time into track and field.
 By 1909, Warner had Thorpe competing in track and field and he won 14 events.
 In 1911, Thorpe began training for the upcoming Olympics, and won gold medals in the pentathlon and decathlon at the 1912 Olympic Games in Stockholm.
+Thorpe’s Olympic victories in the pentathlon and decathlon at the 1912 Stockholm Games brought international attention to both Carlisle and Native American athletes; however, a year later the International Olympic Committee stripped him of his medals after it was revealed he had played semiprofessional baseball before the Games, violating the strict amateurism rules of the time, and only restored him as the sole champion in both events on the 110th anniversary of his victories in 2022.
 (Note: Lewis Tewanima, another Carlisle track and field athlete who competed in Stockholm where he won the silver medal in the 10,000 meter run, was considered a ward of the state with Thorpe.
 Warner was delegated to accompany them to the Olympics.
 Warner's 1907 quarterback Frank Mount Pleasant was also an Olympic athlete who competed in the 1908 Summer Olympics in London.)

 Jim Thorpe tackling a weighted dummy on a pulley with Warner supervising, 1912.

 Carlisle football had another standout year in 1911, posting an 11–1 record.
 Thorpe had grown to 180 lb, big enough to be a starter.
 The team defeated Harvard 18–15, with Thorpe scoring all of Carlisle's field goals.
 Walter Camp selected Thorpe as a first-team All-American.
 According to one source, Thorpe was "recognized as the greatest player of the year and a man whose kicking is likely to revolutionize the game".

 Warner considered the 1912 team brilliant and adaptive, and experimented with new plays and formations.
 In its game against Army, Warner's team introduced a wrinkle to the wing-back system.
 According to Francis J. Powers, author of a book that concentrated on Warner's approach to football: